Top 5 Web Design Questions Web Designers Should Ask Their Clients

 As a web designer, you may have a brief idea of what websites from a certain industry typically look like.
 However, each business has its own set of unique plans and strategies.
 Features that may be valuable to one may be worth nothing to another.
 For that reason, it’s important to include inquiries about the website’s purpose in your list of web design questions.
 Furthermore, be sure to identify which features are absolutely necessary in comparison to simply being nice to have.

 While talking to your client, create a list of goals and divide it into two categories.
 The business’ goals and your clients’ goals.
 As a business, it’s more likely to prioritize gaining leads that can become conversions and increasing the website’s traffic.
 On the other hand, clients are on websites in search for solutions to their concerns or problems.
-Having a definite set of objectives can definitely help you strengthen a website’s design.
+Having a definite set of objectives can definitely help you strengthen a custom website’s design.
 At the same time, ask your clients about their preferred Call to Actions (CTAs).
 Statistics show that small business websites, up to 70% of them, don’t use CTAs, hurting their chances of getting conversions.
 As a result, being a part of the 30% that do can be a major advantage.

 How would you like your website to look?